 Sadly for Rodgers, his Premier League legacy is nearly winning the league with Liverpool.
-As he embarks on potentially joining Leicester City, I’d argue: don’t remember Rodgers for what he did (wrong) at Anfield, remember him for his trailblazing style at Swansea, his desire to play possession based attractive football, and his comeback in Glasgow, where he has more than set himself up for a healthy return to English football.
+As he embarks on joining Leicester City, I’d argue: don’t remember Rodgers for what he did wrong at Anfield, remember him for his trailblazing style at Swansea.
+Think of his desire to play possession based attractive football.
+Talk about his comeback in Glasgow, where he has more than set himself up for a healthy return to English football.

 It will take time for Rodgers to implement his philosophy to a dressing room that is struggling for morale and confidence, but the Leicester board will give him time.

 In an interview on Match of the Day 3 in 2012, Rodgers said: “We kicked the ball long [chasing a game] and it would come straight back again into our box.
 We ended up drawing the game two each.
 The next week in training I said to the players that we have to retain our composure and relaxation with the ball.
 Low and behold if it came again, we could manage the game with the ball.
 The following week, we were playing Bolton at home, and they get a goal to bring it to 2-1.
 To be fair the players then, for ten minutes, Bolton never got a kick of the ball.
 We eventually got the third and won the game 3-1.”